kevinschoon/go-gdpr/README.md

 ### Stateful Processor Example

 The `example` package implements an OpenGDPR processor backed with a SQLite database.
-It launches a go-gdpr `Server` in a separate Go routine and then polls the database for new requests in the `STATUS_PENDING` state.
+It launches a `Server` in a separate Go routine and then polls the database for new requests in the `STATUS_PENDING` state.
 Note that this technique is not particularly efficient and in a production deployment one would likely prefer a message queue.

 #### Installation